tensorflow/tfx/docs/guide/custom_orchestrator.md

 ## Custom Orchestrator

-TFX is designed to be highly portable to multiple environments and orchestration frameworks.
+TFX is designed to be portable to multiple environments and orchestration frameworks.
 Developers can create custom orchestrators or add additional orchestrators in addition to the default orchestrators that are supported by TFX, namely [Airflow](airflow.md) and [Kubeflow](kubeflow.md).